 We have implemented business continuity plans designed to address and mitigate the impact of the COVID-19 pandemic on our business.
 We anticipate that the COVID-19 pandemic could have an impact on the clinical development timelines for one or more of our clinical programs.
-The extent to which the COVID-19 pandemic impacts our business, our clinical development, manufacturing of clinical and commercial drug substance and drug product, and regulatory efforts, our corporate development objectives and the value of and market for our common stock, will depend on future developments that are highly uncertain and cannot be predicted with confidence at this time, such as the ultimate duration of the pandemic, travel restrictions, quarantines, social distancing and business closure requirements in the U.S., Europe and other countries, and the effectiveness of actions taken globally to contain and treat the disease.
+The extent to which the COVID-19 pandemic impacts our business, our clinical development, manufacturing of clinical and commercial drug substance and drug product, and regulatory efforts, our corporate development objectives and the value of and market for our common stock, will depend on future developments that are highly uncertain and cannot be predicted with confidence at this time, such as the ultimate duration of the pandemic, travel restrictions, quarantines, social distancing and business closure requirements in the U.S., Europe and other countries, the slow rollout of mass vaccinations for COVID-19 and any limitations to the efficacy of such vaccines and the effectiveness of other actions taken globally to contain and treat the disease.
 The global economic slowdown, the overall disruption of global healthcare systems and the other risks and uncertainties associated with the pandemic could have a material adverse effect on our business, financial condition, results of operations and growth prospects.